 3. Catch Up on Television

-If Downton has passed you by or if you’re baffled by Breaking Bad, you’re not alone.
+If the drama series has passed you by or if you’re a user of Netflix, you’re not alone.
 Many of us actually resolve to watch more television in the new year as it is the perfect time to break open those box sets.

-However, that comfy couch is a slippery slope and its probably best you switch the television off at least 8 hours before that important meeting on Monday.
+However, that comfy couch is a slippery slope and it’s probably better you switch the television off at least 8 hours before that important meeting on Monday.

 4. Learn Something New

-If you intend on learning something new in 2015, think it through very carefully.
+If you intend on learning something new in the new year, think it through very carefully.